 Omit Trans Fat – Trans fat is the bad fat, the cause of weight gain, low energy, depression, cancer, and heart disease.
 You will never get the body you desire by eating “healthy” fast food, frozen dinners, and other processed choices.
 If it’s man-made, it’s not the best choice, and will halt fat loss endeavours.
 Eat the foods Mother Nature has provided to meet your fat loss goals.

 Be Active Daily – Stay active at least six days a week.
 Take the stairs when possible or park further out to get that little bit of extra movement to keep the heart and lungs working optimally.
 The more movement you get daily, the better you will feel overall.

 Do Cardiovascular Exercise – Cardio exercise is necessary for heart and lung health.
 It also burns calories.
 Doing cardio first thing in the morning on an empty stomach can tap into fat stores, and keep your body burning calories at a high rate for about an hour after cardio is finished.
 If you fail to eat adequately daily, first morning cardio on an empty stomach can work against you.
 Doing morning cardio on very low calorie diet can burn muscle.
-Another good time to incorporate cardio is in the evening after your last meal.
+Another good time to incorporate flat belly exercises is in the evening after your last meal.
 This allows you to burn calories so you are not sleeping on them.
 You do not have to implement a morning and evening session, choose one or the other or cycle between the two to prevent staleness and boredom.

 HIIT It – Blend some High Intensity Interval Training (HIIT) into your cardiovascular program from time to time to give your body and metabolism a good shock.
 The body is programmed for adaptation.
 Therefore, doing the same cardio format day in and day out can become stale really fast.
 Take one or two days a week and implement some HIIT to give the body an added shock.